-Composites Matter.
-The Palardy Research Lab focuses on lightweight composite materials, more specifically manufacturing, characterization and rivetless joining.
-Design of composites involves multiple disciplines, including chemistry, physics, materials science, and mechanical engineering.
-Currently, we are focusing on three main research axes: 1) structural health monitoring of advanced thermoplastic composite interfaces, 2) ultrasonic-based fusion bonding, processing and 3D printing of laminated thermoset and thermoplastic composites, and 3) smart robotic automation of manufacturing processes for Composites 4.0.
+The Palardy Research Lab investigates and develops advanced manufacturing techniques for lightweight composite materials.
+Design of composites involves multiple disciplines, such as chemistry, physics, materials science, and mechanical engineering.
+Currently, we are focusing on three main research axes: 1) structural health monitoring of advanced thermoplastic composite interfaces, 2) ultrasonic-based fusion bonding, processing and 3D printing of thermoset and thermoplastic composites, and 3) smart robotic automation of manufacturing processes for Composites 4.0 (see our NSF NRI project website for details).
 Our mission is to further fundamental knowledge by employing novel multiscale experimental approaches and predictive multiphysics process modeling, as well as exploring the possibilities machine learning has to offer in our field through collaborative research.

-Part of our mission is to train the next generation of engineers (undergraduate/graduate students and researchers) to create a diverse workforce ready to meet industry's needs.
-Every year, we are involved in a certain number of ME capstone design projects to provide guidance for composites manufacturing and design.
+Part of our mission is to train the next generation of engineers (undergraduate/graduate students and researchers) to create a diverse workforce ready to meet the composites industry's needs.
+Every year, we are involved in a certain number of ME capstone design projects to provide guidance for composites design and manufacturing.

-Current openings: 05/20/2020 **We are looking for two PhD students with a strong background in composite materials (experimental or computational).
-Please, send your CV and one example of publication (if available) to Dr. Palardy to discuss available openings.**
+11/21/2020: We are currently looking for one PhD student with experience in multiphysics modeling of composite materials manufacturing, as well as ANSYS Workbench: Master's degree preferred.
+Please send your CV and one example of publication (if available) to Dr. Palardy to discuss available opening.

-Our Lab is always looking for motivated students, especially undergraduates wishing to learn more about composites.
+Undergraduate students at LSU: our Lab is always looking for motivated students wishing to learn more about composites.
 Contact Dr. Palardy if you are interested.